 Top with cheddar cheese, chives, bacon bits, sour cream.....

+and enjoy the yummy goodness you just created!
 A special thanks to my friend Teri for sharing this recipe with me!!